WizWorksInc/DragonArchiver/.github/CONTRIBUTING.md

 ## Building Project

-1. Fork the `dev` branch as a personal repository.
+1. Fork the `main` branch as a personal repository.
 2. Clone your forked repository.
 3. Run `RUN_THIS.py` to init submodules.
 4. Compile the solution.